 Not enough antidiuretic hormone (also called vasopressin).
 This leads to increased urine output and thirst.

 These symptoms may look like other health problems.
 Always see your healthcare provider for a diagnosis.

 How is hypopituitarism diagnosed?

 Your healthcare provider will ask about your health history.
-You will also need an exam.
+You will also need a physical exam.
 Other tests you may need include: